History of Britain’s wonkiest pub as ‘major questions’ remain over Crooked House fire

 ‘Major questions’ over blaze

+Staffordshire Police have confirmed they treating the blaze as arson in a joint investigation with fire services and the council.

-Staffordshire Police have said they are reviewing “all of the available evidence” into the blaze, which was tackled by 30 firefighters and was extinguished by Sunday morning.
+The force said officers were reviewing “all of the available evidence” into the blaze, which was tackled by 30 firefighters, and stressed that speculation was “extremely unhelpful”.

+A cordon was in place while inquiries were ongoing but due to the unsafe structure of the building, officers were pulled back on Monday.
+The burnt remains were then demolished by the owners, without permission from the council.

+Roger Lees, leader of Staffordshire Council, said planning officers had visited the site but had not agreed to the demolition, and stated it was “completely unacceptable and contrary to instructions provided by our officers”.

 In letters to South Staffordshire Council and the emergency services, the two men said they “make it clear we are not inferring” that The Crooked House was deliberately set alight, and said they were “intrigued” by the fact officers faced blocked access while trying to get to the scene.